ibm-cloud-docs/solution-tutorials/vpc-transit1.md

 {: #vpc-transit-asymmetric}
 {: step}

-This step will identify and fix an asymmetric routing issues.
+This step will identify and fix a cross zone asymmetric routing issue.
 The diagram below shows the successful routes in green.
 Notice the arrow in both directions.
 One of the unsuccessful routes has an initial route in blue and an unsuccessful return route in red:

 ![Asymmetric traffic needs to be fixed](images/vpc-transit/vpc-transit-asymmetric.svg){: caption="Asymmetric traffic needs to be fixed" caption-side="bottom"}
 {: style="text-align: center;"}